mokele-mbembe/audio-loss-checker/README.md

 # audio-loss-checker
-simple cli tool to check lossless audio file
+simple cli tool to check whether a lossless audio file is really a lossless file